YottaDB/YDBDoc/MessageRecovery/errors.rst

 TOTALBLKMAX
 --------------------

-TOTALBLKMAX, Extension exceeds maximum total blocks, not extending
+TOTALBLKMAX, Extension exceeds maximum total blocks.
+Not extending.

 Run Time Error: This indicates that a database file extension, either implicit or explicit (using MUPIP EXTEND), would cause the GDS file to exceed its maximum size.
 Even though dataase files created by older versions of GT.M and YottaDB are usable by current releases of YottaDB, the maximum size of a database file is determined by its maximum number of blocks, which in turn is determined by the YottaDB release or GT.M version used to create the database file.
 Use the Master Bitmap Size reported by `DSE DUMP FILEHEADER <../AdminOpsGuide/dse.html#f-ileheader>`_ to determine the maximum size to which a database file can grow.
 The following table lists the maximum numbers of blocks for database files created by current and prior YottaDB releases and GT.M versions, along with the corresponding values of Master Bitmap Size and approximate maximum size of a database file that uses the popular 4KiB block size.